© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Nottingham Castle is a scheduled monument protected by Historic England under reference 1006382.
 View the official record →

-Nottingham Castle is a fortified residence founded in 1068 by William the Conqueror on a natural sandstone outcrop overlooking the town of Nottingham.
+Nottingham Castle is a medieval fortress situated on a prominent sandstone outcrop overlooking the town of Nottingham in Nottinghamshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006382.

 Nottingham Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006382.